-The OSRA estimated that the mean number of large spills is less than one over the 20-year life of past, present, and reasonably foreseeable developments in the Beaufort Sea Planning Area.
+A previous OSRA estimated that the mean number of large spills is less than one over the 20-year life of past, present, and reasonably foreseeable developments in the Beaufort Sea Planning Area (Johnson et al. 2002).
 In addition, large spills are more likely to occur during development and production than during exploration in the Arctic (MMS 2008).
-Our oil spill assessment during a proposed 5-year regulatory period is predicated on the same assumptions.
+Our oil spill assessment during a 5-year regulatory period is predicated on the same assumptions.